gepeng86/FAIRness-QualityMeasures/README.md

 =============
 The contents in this repository is released under the [<span class="underline">CC-BY 4.0 International</span>](https://creativecommons.org/licenses/by/4.0/legalcode) license.
-When using or reusing the framework, please provide attribution to this repository.
+When using or reusing the described FAIR quality measures, common FAIR vocabulary, and other relevant contents, please provide attribution to this repository.

-Community feedback and comments are welcome.
+If you have any improvement suggestions, you can provide feedback following the following two options:
+** Contact Ge Peng (ge.peng@uah,edu),
+** Open an issue in this gitHub repo.

 References
 ==========